40 youth organisations

 Documentary: Generation Ukraine

-As part of Generation Europe – The Academy, a remarkable film project is currently being made: Generation Ukraine takes an intimate look at the lives of young people in Ukraine in times of war.
+As part of Generation Europe – The Academy, a remarkable film project was created: Generation Ukraine takes an intimate look at the lives of young people in Ukraine in times of war.
 Their story is told by Katia Henrikh, a youth worker from Chernivtsi who left the country immediately after the Russian invasion began.
 Nine months later she returned to make this film together with the Kyiv-based production company Minimal Movie.
 Trailer and more info on the film.

 Frequently Asked Questions

-In terms of the number of youth organisations involved, some methods and the multiple levels of cooperation, Generation Europe – The Academy is unique.
-But the programme is built on the experiences from previous projects: IBB has already strengthened and supported European youth cooperation with the programmes ewoca³ (three funding periods, 2009-2017), Pimp my Europe (2017-2018) and Generation Europe – Young Democracy in Action (2018-2020).
-Visit the project pages of the predecessors to see how committed the young people involved worked on their common vision of Europe.
+In terms of the number of participating organisations, some methods and the multiple levels of cooperation, Generation Europe – The Academy is unique.
+However, the programme is built on the experience from previous projects: IBB has already strengthened and supported European youth cooperation with the programmes ewoca³ (three funding periods, 2009-2017), Pimp my Europe (2017-2018) and Generation Europe – Young Democracy in Action (2018-2020), and the first programme phase of Generation Europe – The Academy (2021–2025).
+Visit the websites of the predecessors to see how committed the young people involved worked on their common vision of Europe.

-From the very beginning, we have shared our experiences with the community of practice.
-Generation Europe – The Academy is the current phase of a sustainable process to strengthen international youth work in Europe.
-It began well over a decade ago and is constantly evolving.
+From the very beginning, we have shared our experiences with the Community of Practice.
+Generation Europe – The Academy is part of a process that has now been running for more than 17 years, designed to strengthen European youth work.
 This long-term approach opens up development opportunities for both the young people and the youth organisations involved.
-That’s why we are working hard to ensuring that this type of youth cooperation has a future beyond the current funding phase.
+That’s why we are working hard to ensure that this type of youth cooperation has a future beyond the current funding phase.

 If you are a young person interested in international encounters and local activities, please contact one of the participating local youth organisations.
-As Generation Europe – The Academy is a decentralized network, participation in youth encounters and other parts of the programme is only possible through the local groups.
+As Generation Europe – The Academy is a decentralised network, participation in youth encounters and other parts of the programme is only possible through the local project partners.

 Unfortunately, at the moment additional European youth organisations are not able to join the network.
 With the current project partners, the budget for this funding period is already bound.
-Within the scope of our capacities, we are, however, interested in contacts to further members of the community of practice – especially for our advocacy work.
+Within the scope of our capacities, we are, however, very much interested in contacts to further members of the Community of Practice – especially for our advocacy work.

 Thank You!